KERR-MCGEE CHEMICAL CORP - COLUMBUS

 Investigation and Cleanup

 - The site-wide RI is ongoing.
-A ROD for OU1 which will address pine yard, storm water ditch system and possibly the neighborhoods north of 14th Avenue is expected to be signed by September 2017.
+A ROD for OU-1 which will address pine yard, storm water ditch system and possibly the neighborhoods north of 14th Avenue is expected to be signed in 2018.

 - Remediation/construction activities on a portion of the 14th Avenue Ditch are complete.